Nightshade-Foundation/darkfang/README.md

 ## Installing

-You can find prebuilt binaries for Min [here](https://github.com/minbrowser/min/releases).
+You can find prebuilt binaries for darkfang [here](https://github.com/Nightshade-Foundation/darkfang/releases).
 Alternatively, skip to the section below for instructions on how to build Min directly from source.

 ### Installation on Linux

 - To install the .deb file, use `sudo dpkg -i /path/to/download`
 - To install the RPM build, use `sudo rpm -i /path/to/download --ignoreos`
-- On Arch Linux it's in the community repository, use `sudo pacman -Sy min`
-- On Raspberry Pi, you can install Min from [Pi-Apps](https://github.com/Botspot/pi-apps).

 ## Developing

-If you want to develop Min:
+If you want to buid on top of Darkfang:

 - Install [Node](https://nodejs.org).
 - Run `npm install` to install dependencies.
-- Start Min in development mode by running `npm run start`.
+- Start Darkfang in development mode by running `npm run start`.
 - After you make changes, you can press `ctrl+r` (or `cmd+r` on Mac) twice to restart the browser.

 ### Building binaries